SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 `Hystrix:Command:default:Execution:Isolation:Thread:TimeoutInMilliseconds=750`

-To configure `Command settings specifed in code`, use `HystrixCommandOptions` from the `Steeltoe.CircuitBreaker.HystrixBase` package.
+To configure `Command settings specified in code`, use `HystrixCommandOptions` from the `Steeltoe.CircuitBreaker.HystrixBase` package.

 All `configured command-specific settings`, as described earlier in #4, should be prefixed with `Hystrix:Command:HYSTRIX_COMMAND_KEY:`, where `HYSTRIX_COMMAND_KEY` is the `Name` of the command.
 The following example configures the timeout for the Hystrix command with a name of `sample` to be 750 milliseconds: